tangalbert919/Hackintosh-Aero-15-Classic/README.md

 ### TODO:
 * Maybe add support for other Aero 15 models and Aero 17 models.
 The W9/X9/Y9 models don't have anything yet.
-* Tell zacmks that Intel Wi-Fi chips work on macOS now, because of OpenIntelWireless.